startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

             return count

-13) Skip lists are nice

-13.5) TOPO SORT -> if you dont know which node to start this from, start from any node.
+13) TOPO SORT -> if you dont know which node to start this from, start from any node. topo sort will still figure out the sorting. keep visited set.

-                    topo sort will still figure out the sorting. keep visited set. result = deque()
+                    result = deque()
                     def topo_sort(node, visited):